-Fatal hike: Ill-prepared tourist froze to death on Tongariro Apline Crossing
+Fatal hike: Ill-prepared tourist froze to death on Tongariro Alpine Crossing

 When wind chill was factored in it would have been very cold when Halehally-Chikkanna's body was discovered, he said.

-"My message is the same as it is then: wear appropriate clothing, keep an eye on the weather, stick together and be prepared to turn back."
+"My message is the same as it is then: Wear appropriate clothing, keep an eye on the weather, stick together and be prepared to turn back."

 New Zealand Mountain Safety Council (MSC) chief executive Mike Daisley said it was a sad reminder of the "worst possible outcome" when several factors aligned.